Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/expressions.md

 ## Prerequisite

 Edit [kong.conf](/gateway/latest/production/kong-conf/) to contain the line `router_flavor = expressions` and restart {{site.base_gateway}}.
-> **Note:** once you enable expressions, the match fields that traditionally exist on the Route object (such as `paths`, `methods`) will no longer be configurable and you must specify Expressions in the `expression` field.
+> **Note:** Once you enable expressions, the match fields that traditionally exist on the Route object (such as `paths`, `methods`) will no longer be configurable and you must specify Expressions in the `expression` field.
+A new field `prioriry` will be made available that allows specifying the order of evaluation of configured Expression routes.

 ## Create routes with Expressions